SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/cors-and-redirection-urls.md

 ---
 title: CORS and redirection URLs
 uid: dp-add-update-redirect
-description: CORS and redirection URLs in the SuperOffice developer portal.
+description: CORS and redirection URLs in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 05.13.2022
-keywords: devportal, app, client ID so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, app, client ID so.topic: howto so.version: so.envir: cloud